minjong-ha/minjong-ha.github.io/docs/_posts/2022-04-27-Lightweight_Persistence_Centric_System.markdown

 And they should periodically flush their memories to the storages.
 It is the chanllenge for the memory-intensive workload that leaverages its performance.

+<!-- maybe the first and the last...-->
 Intel Optane DC Persistent Memory (DCPM, PMEM) is the first commercial product released by Intel in 2019.
-<!-- maybe the first and the last...-->
+For better understanding, I can describe it as a SSD installed in DIMM slot.
+It has larger capacity than ordinary memory and also has persistency.
+And since the device is installed on the DIMM, PMEM has better read, write performance than normal storage devices.
+However these advantages are also disadvantages.
+It has smaller capacity than normal storage device, and higher latency than volatile memory.

+For these reasons, it is very challenable that utilize PMEM for leaverage system performance.